maxim-pre/fitness-tracker/README.md

 # Challenges

 The main challenge during this project was working with the 3rd party API.
-Getting all the data I wanted was a challenge because not all exercise descriptions were in English and not all the the exercises had images.
-This resulted in a long fetch function which makes the application slow when its first rendered.
-Going foreward I would Like to focus more improving the efficiency of fetch requests to improve the user experience.
+Getting all the data I wanted was a challenge because not all exercise descriptions were in English and not all the exercises had images.
+This resulted in a long fetch function which made the application slow when it was first rendered.
+Going forward I would like to focus more on improving the efficiency of fetch requests to improve the user experience.

 # Wins